-16 A map showing the locations of acid-sensitive areas in Ireland is given on page 3 of Bowman (1991).
+$^{^{16}\,}$ A map showing the locations of acid-sensitive areas in Ireland is given on page 3 of Bowman (1991).

+Finally the effects on wildlife and species diversity can be quite marked, though it depends on what was there before afforestation and again on how the forestry is managed and its type.
 Afforestation of wetlands, or replacement of broadleaved trees by conifers, would have a negative effect on species diversity, as would fast maturing crops which are then clear-felled, that is, felled in one go.
 Bio-diversity grows with time in forests, so that longer rotations are more benign than short rotations.
 Also staggered felling is more benign though more costly than clear-felling.
 Wildlife populations need habitats with continuity.
 In addition to destroying habitat, clear felling can cause soil erosion and run-off and leave an unattractive scenery.